chibashr/netWORKS/plugins/network_scanner/README.md

 ### Basic Scanning

 1. From the NetWORKS main window, open the Network Scanner dock widget or use the Tools menu.
-2. Click "Scan" to open the scan dialog.
+2. Configure your scan settings:
-3. Select your desired interface and scan options.
+   - Select your desired network interface
+   - The network range will be automatically populated, or you can enter a custom range
+   - Choose a scan type from the dropdown
+   - Adjust OS detection and port scanning options as needed
-4. Click OK to begin the scan.
+3. Click "Start Scan" to begin scanning using the current panel settings.
+4. For more advanced options, click "Advanced..." to open the full scan dialog.

 ### Scanning from the Context Menu